5 Best Baking Soda and Vinegar Cleaning Solutions

-Hereâs a terrific deep-cleaning cleanser that works on any bathroom surface.
+This cleanser works on any bathroom surface.
 It cuts through soap scum and mildew as well as any commercial bathroom product and costs just pennies.

 Rub light carpet stains with a mixture of 2 tablespoons salt dissolved in 1/2 cup white vinegar.
 Let the solution dry, then vacuum.
 For larger or darker stains, add 2 tablespoons borax to the mixture and use in the same way.

-It may sound like a clichÃ©, but adding 1/2 cup baking soda to your usual amount of liquid laundry detergent really will give you "whiter whites" and brighter colors.
+It may sound like a cliché, but adding 1/2 cup baking soda to your usual amount of liquid laundry detergent really will give you brighter colors.
 The baking soda also softens the water, so you can actually use less detergent.
 Adding 1/2 cup baking soda in top-loading machines (1/4 cup for front-loaders) also increases the potency of bleach, so you need only half the usual amount of bleach.
 Although baking soda is a classic laundry staple, there are 11 things you should never clean with baking soda.

-5. Refresh the Fridge
+Refresh the fridge

 Did you know that vinegar might be an even more effective safe cleanser for your refrigerator than baking soda?
 Use equal parts white vinegar and water to wash both the interior and exterior of your fridge, including the door gasket and the fronts of the vegetable and fruit bins.
 To prevent mildew growth, wash the inside walls and bin interiors with some full-strength vinegar on a cloth.
-Also use undiluted vinegar to wipe off accumulated dust and grime on top of your refrigerator.
+Also, use undiluted vinegar to wipe off accumulated dust and grime on top of your refrigerator.
 Of course, you’ll still want to put that box of baking soda inside your refrigerator to keep it smelling clean when you finish.
 Even if you clean your fridge and kitchen religiously with baking soda and vinegar, chances are you’re still making some of these 11 kitchen cleaning mistakes.